 In addition to referring to Martinique’s beach sands colored black from volcanic ash, the beach is a borderland, a transitional zone between land and sea.
 The site of departure from African and arrival in the Americas.
 A space of exposure and vulnerability.
 And despite its history of trauma, the beach is also a site of potentiality.
 The constant movement of the tides and the interaction of different elements suggest the ongoing process of creolization and the emergence of new forms of identity and culture.

-In "consenting not to be a single being" and affirming the multiplicity of African being, Glissant can be viewed as a model for the evolving self-naming of enslaved African Americans from their various African ethnic names through the assumption of the names of “black,” “colored,” “Negro,” “Afro-American,” “b/Black,” “African American,” and what’s next.
+In "consenting not to be a single being" and affirming the multiplicity of African being, Glissant can be viewed as a model for the evolving self-naming of enslaved African Americans from their various African ethnic names through the assumption of the names: “Anglo-African” (the Anglo-African magazine was published in the 1850s), “black,” “colored,” “Negro,” “Afro-American,” “b/Black,” “African American,” and what’s (more precisely) next.

-Not only are the Gullah Geeche a hybrid of African and European origins, the mix is further amalgamated with hybrid Amerindian origins (Cusabo: a group of several smaller communities; Edisto, lived along the Broad River; Escamacu, a large southern group; Stalame of Port Royal Island; and Kussah, north of Port Royal).
+Not only are the Gullah Geeche and Afrilachians a hybrid of African and European origins, the mix is further amalgamated with variegated Amerindian origins; for the Gullah, the idigenous influences are Cusabo, a group of several smaller communities; Edisto, who lived along the Broad River; Escamacu, a large southern group; Stalame of Port Royal Island; and Kussah, north of Port Royal).

 Because multi-generational African Americans range from the most diverse intracontinental African amalgam on their African side to the most mixed poly-racial peoples on their American side, some black scholars advocate the reconceptualization of African American identity to make it more specific and thorough yet flexible.

-In this reconceptualization, generic “black” can be a strong common name as our identities become more specifically determined.
+In this reconceptualization, generic “black” (lower case) identity can be our common name as our identities become more specifically determined.
 DNA analysis is getting more precise.
-And interactive, digital humanities projects can help us restore the missing pages of our African diaspora histories and genealogies.
+And interactive, digital humanities projects (supported by AI) can help us restore the missing pages of our African diaspora histories and genealogies.
 The projects could map trans-Atlantic migrations, aggregate, correlate and codify genetic and genealogical data, and historical and demographic information.

 Projects to formulate African American ethnicities, along with the African creole nomenclature (such “Gullah Geechee coastal plain”) that Kendra Hamilton is developing, can generate a more complete history of the African diaspora and could be the first step in a healing and empowering universalization process.
 Specificity and unity are synergies.

-Lower case “black” identity signifies the complexity of our identity which predominantly includes African peoples whose primary identity is described by ethnicity and nationality.
+Lower case “black” identity signifies the complexity of our identity which predominantly includes African peoples whose primary identity is designated by ethnicity and nationality (see the African ethnicities chart on right).
 Lowercase “black,” “white,” and “brown” signify the differentiation between these groups without reifying artificial constructs of race.

 The examples in this essay are just a tiny fraction of possibilities for illumining and developing the breadth and depth of the field of inquiry that Kendra Hamilton calls the Gullah Geechee “shadow canon.”
 Another example on the environmental tip is the exploration of correlations between environmental factors and the Gullah Gechee material culture of handmade fish nets, sweetgrass baskets, rice fanners, Africanesque sculptural hairstyles bound with cords woven from plant fibers on the Sea Islands before the modern period), pottery, grave decorations, ironwork designs, and oyster shells used as building material.